Northern Illinois Transit Authority: Pre-NITA efforts to reform the RTA

 Since the 2008 changes, there have been several proposals to reform the region's transit agencies more dramatically.
 In the wake of Metra's 2013 patronage scandal, state senators Daniel Biss and Terry Link introduced a bill to merge the RTA with the Chicago Metropolitan Agency for Planning (CMAP).

-At the same time, Governor Pat Quinn convened the Northeastern Illinois Public Transit Task Force to study potential reforms - this group concluded that Metra, the CTA, and Pace should be consolidated into one agency.
+At the same time, Governor Pat Quinn convened the Northeastern Illinois Public Transit Task Force to study potential reforms—this group concluded that Metra, the CTA, and Pace should be consolidated into one agency.
 Chicago mayor Rahm Emanuel opposed consolidation as reducing accountability to voters.
 In 2014, a report from the Organisation for Economic Co-operation and Development also recommended combining Metra, the CTA, and Pace to improve coordination.

+Replacement by the Northern Illinois Transit Authority in 2026

+Addressing the post-COVID "Fiscal Cliff"

 In an effort to avert a "fiscal cliff" attributed to the COVID-19 pandemic, in September 2023, CMAP raised the possibility of raising taxes as well as merging CTA, Metra, and Pace into one larger agency.
 On April 29, 2024, state Senator Ram Villivalam introduced the Metropolitan Mobility Authority Act, which called for replacing the RTA and three constituent transit agencies with a larger agency named the Metropolitan Mobility Authority (MMA).
 The merger was touted for its potential to streamline transit services throughout the metropolitan area and address the budget shortfall.
-However, suburban leaders raised concerns about their representations being reduced under the MMA.
+However, suburban leaders and labor unions raised concerns about their representations being reduced under the MMA.
 Additionally, transit leaders of the CTA, Metra, and Pace argued that the fiscal cliff should be addressed by providing more funding, rather than consolidating agencies.

+Passage of the Northern Illinois Transit Authority Act

-On May 28, 2025, the state legislators proposed restructuring the RTA as the Northern Illinois Transit Authority (NITA), which planned to unify fares among subordinate transit agencies and have greater oversight on services and projects.
-The Northern Illinois Transit Authority Act was passed by the legislature on October 31, 2025.
+On May 28, 2025, the state legislators proposed restructuring the RTA as the Northern Illinois Transit Authority (NITA).
+Unlike the previously proposed MMA, NITA would only attain greater oversight on services and projects as well as unify fares among subordinate transit agencies.

+The associated legislation, the Northern Illinois Transit Authority Act, was passed by the legislature on October 31, 2025 as a part of the Illinois People Over Parking Act, and signed by Governor JB Pritzker on December 16, 2025.

+Transition to NITA

+The NITA Act took effect on June 1, 2026 and the Regional Transportation Authority officially began the transition process.
+The transition from RTA to NITA won't be immediate, but rather a phase-by-phase process.
+The Illinois Department of Transportation (IDOT) will hire an outside consultant to assist with the transition process.